aws-samples/serverless-patterns/apigw-cognito-certificate-bound-access-token/README.md

 ## How it works

-This pattern creates an Amazon API Gateway REST API as well as a custom domain name and enables mTLS.
+This pattern creates an Amazon API Gateway REST API with a custom domain name and enables mTLS.
 Further, it creates a Cognito User Pool.
 The Cognito User Pool is used to issue certificate-bound access tokens.
 The REST API makes use of an authorizer to compare the "cnf" claim in the access token to the fingerprint of the client certificate sent as part of the mutual authentication TLS handshake.

 ## Testing